KennethEllebring/goblincakes_server/README.md

 This is the Backend server of my examination project for my exam in Nackademin Fullstack development training.

+This is built for this Frontend app:

 For the Frontend part: [goblincakes_gui](https://github.com/KennethEllebring/goblincakes_gui "goblincakes frontend part")

+And also a MongoDB Database: [MongoDB Homepage](https://www.mongodb.com/ "mongoDB Homepage")

 ### Built With Node.js / Express